fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 ### Fleet Desktop

-To install Fleet Desktop on your hosts:
+How to install Fleet Desktop on your hosts:
 1. On the top bar in the Fleet UI, select **Hosts > Add hosts**.
 2. Select the **Include Fleet Desktop** checkbox.
 3. Select the clipboard icon to copy the `fleetctl package` command.